Persikota Tangerang: History

-Throughout the Liga Indonesia period in the 2000s, Persikota Tangerang was never relegated to the Division below it until 2013 due to the club's financial difficulties.
-In 2016, with the management and management of the new club, Persikota Tangerang is determined to rise from the second division, Liga 3.
-Persikota is currently competing in Liga 3 Banten zone from 2017-2021.
+Throughout the Liga Indonesia period in the 2000s, Persikota Tangerang was not relegated until 2013 due to the club's financial difficulties.
+Persikota competed in Liga 3 Banten zone from 2017.
 In June 2021, the club was bought by Indonesian presenter and actor Gading Marten.
-On 2 November 2021, Persikota Tangerang made league match debut in 2021–22 season in a 5–1 win against Bantara SC at the Krakatau Steel Stadium, the achievement of 3 points at the same time led the club to top the provisional standings of Group B 2021 Liga 3 Banten zone.
 On 1 December 2021, 2021 Liga 3 Banten zone has been held and Persikota has become the champion to represent the province at the national level.

+Era of Latuconsina family

-On 30 January 2022, the club was bought by Indonesian actress, host, and singer Prilly Latuconsina. previously, the club was bought by Gading Marten but canceled.
+On 30 January 2022, the club was bought by Indonesian actress, host, and singer Prilly Latuconsina.

+Ahead of the 2025-26 season, the Latuconsina family has returned to Persikota's management after relinquishing ownership in mid-2022.
+This time, Raja Latuconsina was officially appointed as president director, along with several other names added to the management and coaching staff.